 Sheffield-based Developer Academy set for expansion following help from Northern Powerouse Investment Fund

+Sheffield-based Developer Academy set for expansion following help from Northern Powerhouse Investment Fund

 Sheffield-based Developer Academy has doubled its staff and is set to expand the number of courses it offers after securing £75,000 from the Northern Powerhouse Investment Fund.